-The three groups of people you need to tell about your award success and eight ways to do it
+The 3 groups of people you need to tell about your award success and 8 ways to do it

 Written by Phil Bray on 25/10/18

-This week saw New Model Adviser announce its Top 100 firms.
+This week saw New Model Adviser announce its Top 100 firms for financial award success.
 Entries for the Professional Adviser awards closed last month, with the shortlists expected soon and the winners announced in early 2019.

 That got us thinking; if you win an award, what next?